hellowac/mapnik-wiki-zh-cn/PostGIS.md

 ## C++

-Plugin datasource initialization example code can be found on PluginArchitecture.
+Plugin datasource initialization example code can be found on [[PluginArchitecture]].

 A PostGIS datasource may be created as follows: